myplaceonline/posixcube/README.md

       -O P=V    Set the specified variable P with the value V. Option may be specified multiple times.
 Do not put double quotes around V. If V contains *, replace with matching hosts per the -h algorithm.
-      -i CUBE   Upload a CUBE but do not execute it.
+      -U CUBE   Upload a CUBE but do not execute it.
 This is needed when one CUBE includes this CUBE using cube_include.
       -v        Show version information.
       -d        Print debugging information.